Oscar Echeverry: Club career

 2–1 victory over his former club Deportivo Cali helping Nacional reach the 2005 Colombian Apertura Final.
 On June 26, 2005 Oscar helped the Medellín club celebrate the eighth title in its history as he scored the second goal in a 2–0 victory over Santa Fe in the second leg of the final of the 2005 Torneo Apertura.
 In total Oscar Echeverry has appeared in 203 Colombian First Division matches in which he has scored 27 goals.

 After being sought out by various Colombian sides during the 2008 offseason, including Millonarios and Cúcuta Deportivo, Echeverry signed with New York Red Bulls of Major League Soccer.
-Echeverry appeared in nine league for New York but did not impress due to injury problems.
+Echeverry appeared in nine league matches for New York but did not impress due to injury problems.
 His season was cut short due to a knee injury that did not properly heal.
 His best moment with the club was when he scored for Red Bulls on June 25, 2008 in a 1–0 exhibition win over Chivas de Guadalajara in Glendale, Arizona.
 He was released by New York in April 2009.